-Jonathan Brooks completed his Ph.D. at the University of North Texas.
+Jonathan Brooks completed his Ph.D. at the University of North Texas in music theory.
 His dissertation, entitled “Imagined Sounds: Their Role in the Strict and Free Compositional Practice of Anton Bruckner,” investigates the degree to which Bruckner’s harmonic-counterpoint teachings affected his compositional output.
 Prior to coming to Anderson University, Jonathan was a Lecturer of Music Theory at Baylor University for the 2000-01 academic year where he taught classes in form and analysis, traditional harmony, and twentieth-century analysis and ear-training.

 Jonathan’s research interests include the history of music theory, and the analysis of harmonic and contrapuntal elements in Late Romantic and Early Twentieth-Century Viennese music.
 Jonathan presented several papers on turn of the century Viennese harmony and compositional theory for the Texas Society of Music Theory.
-At the 2001 TSMT conference, his paper, “Implied Pitches and Imaginary Sounds,” was selected as the outstanding student paper.
-Presently, he is working on an undergraduate theory textbook and adapting two articles from his dissertation for journal publication.
+More recently, he has focused research on popular music of the sixties and tracing the origins of their harmonic-contrapuntal structures in earlier popular and classical music.

 Jonathan Brooks has been at Anderson University since 2001.